 Day 12: (June 12) We cross the mighty Río Magdalena to return to Cartagena via the village of San Basilio de Palenque, a bastion of Afro-Caribbean culture and named a UNESCO Masterpiece of the Oral and Intangible Heritage of Humanity.
 Arriving Cartagena, the balance of the afternoon is at leisure for you to relax and/or explore this magnificent Caribbean city at leisure.
 Overnight Cartagena.

-Day 11: (Aug 10) This morning we’ll journey outside the walled city to visit the authentically untouristed and astonishing Bazurto open-air fruit, meat and fish market.
-Superb photography here!
-We’ll then make a short walking tour in Getsemani—a rapidly gentrifying historic district with vibrant street life.
-The afternoon is free for you to enjoy at your leisure.
-This evening we’ll close with a presentation of everyone’s favorite images, then enjoy a farewell dinner together at Club de Pesca.
+Day 13: (June 13) This morning we’ll venture beyond the colonial city walls to explore the untouristed and earthy Bazurto open-air fruit, meat and fish market.
+Market photography doesn’t get any better!
+We’ll then take a short walking tour of Getsemani—a historic district that has recently been gentrified and is adorned with street art.
+The afternoon is at your leisure.
+This evening we’ll enjoy a slide show of everyone’s favorite images, then savor a farewell dinner alfresco at Marea, a sensational restaurant overlooking the harbor.
 Overnight in Cartagena.